SchoolOfFreelancing/Docker-Child-Protection/README.md

 ## Production

-Primero is deployed in production using Docker.
-Detailed Docker instructions exist in the file [docker/README.md](docker/README.md)
+For deploy in production using Docker visit detailed Docker instructions exist in the file [docker/README.md](docker/README.md)